raghuugare/blog/content/post/subtle_difference.md

 Note that the `data` field above is also a pointer/reference to some location in memory, just like `next` points to the 'next' node of the list.
 Thus a _cons-cell_ is essentially a pair of pointers used to represent lists in LISP.
 In a singly-linked-list the last node has `next` set to `null`.

 LISP uses this cons-cell concept to represent lists.
-For more information on cons-cells, you can refer to [this introductory article][link_cons_cell]{:target="_blank"}.
+For more information on cons-cells, you can refer to [this introductory article][link_cons_cell].
 Enjoy!

 ---